AmirRastega/SignLanguageTranscription/docs/FAQ.md

 ## Why?
-I have played VRChat for a long time and I early on I have bumped into people who communicated in ASL to each other.
+I have played VR for a long time and I early on I have bumped into people who communicated in ASL to each other.
 They were all quite friendly but often side-lined from larger groups.
 I wanted to try to help and my engineer brain chose this path.

 ## What do you need to use this?
 All you need is a human proportioned avatar (scale can vary quite a bit) with proper fingers, and a VR controller that supports finger tracking.